-We are closely monitoring developments of the ongoing Russia and Ukraine conflict, including United States, United Kingdom, European Union, and Canadian sanctions, and legislation that may impact exports and imports of Russian nuclear fuel supply and enrichment activities, as well as the potential for Russia to limit energy deliveries.
+We are closely monitoring developments of the ongoing Russia and Ukraine conflict, including United States, United Kingdom, European Union, and Canadian sanctions, and legislation that may impact exports and imports of Russian nuclear fuel supply and enrichment activities, as well as the potential for Russia to limit fuel deliveries.
 We are cognizant of the recent enactment of the "Prohibiting Russian Uranium Imports Act" that bans the import of low-enriched uranium into the U.S. that is produced in Russia or by Russian entities, absent a waiver from the DOE.
 The passage of this bill will allow the Department of Energy to begin the process of distributing billions of dollars that were previously appropriated to support expansion of the domestic nuclear fuel cycle within the United States to improve carbon-free energy security.
-To-date, our nuclear fuel deliveries have not been affected by the Russia and Ukraine conflict.
+Our fuel procurement activities comply with all U.S. and international trade laws and to-date, our nuclear fuel deliveries have not been affected by the Russia and Ukraine conflict.
 Our nuclear fuel is obtained predominantly through long-term uranium supply and service contracts.
 We work with a diverse set of domestic and international suppliers years in advance to procure our nuclear fuel and generally have enough nuclear fuel to support all our refueling needs for multiple years regardless of sanctions.
 Recognizing the potential for the continuing conflict to impact our longer-term security and cost of supply, we have entered into contracts to increase the size of our nuclear fuel inventory.
-We are taking this affirmative action by working with our diverse set of suppliers to ensure we can secure the nuclear fuel needed to continue to operate our nuclear fleet long-term and provide the necessary fuel to bridge potential Russian supply disruption into 2029, which is the date multiple suppliers are expected to have incremental additional capacity online.
+We will continue to take advantage of all available avenues to ensure continuity in our nuclear fuel supply, including working with our diverse set of suppliers to ensure we can secure the nuclear fuel needed to continue to operate our nuclear fleet long-term and provide the necessary fuel to bridge potential Russian supply disruption into 2029, which is the date multiple suppliers have indicated they will have incremental additional capacity online.